EXPLORE: Student Organizations

 This student organization is an off-shoot of the CPCC AWS Welding Club and studies the art of blacksmithing.
 This student organization is housed at the Harper Campus.
 Contact Steve Gore or John McPherson.

-SIFE is an international non-profit organization active on more than 1,400 university campuses in 48 countries.
-SIFE teams create economic opportunities in their communities by organizing outreach projects that focuses on: market economics, entrepreneurship, personal financial success skills, and business ethics.
+Enactus is an international non-profit organization active on more than 1,400 university campuses in 48 countries.
+Enactus teams create economic opportunities in their communities by organizing outreach projects that focuses on: market economics, entrepreneurship, personal financial success skills, and business ethics.
 Contact Mike Grier.

 Skills USA - Automotive